neil-lindquist/neil-lindquist.github.io/cv.md

 * Advised by Dr. Mike Heroux
 * Thesis: [Reducing Memory Access Latencies using Data Compression in Sparse, Iterative Linear Solvers](https://github.com/neil-lindquist/Undergrad-Thesis/blob/master/thesis.pdf)

+ Graduate Research Assistant - University of Tennessee (July 2019 through the present)
+ * Experimenting with use of a mix of double and single floating point precision in GMRES, a sparse, iterative linear solver.
+ * Experimenting with using Random Butterfly Transforms to replace pivoting in LU factorization for SLATE, a distributed, GPU-accelerated, dense linear algebra library.
+ * Contributed to a machine learning based workflow for classification of protein structural properties from XFEL diffraction patterns.

+Research Assistant - Saint John's University (May 2017 through May 2019)
+ * Explored the use of data compression to improve the performance of Conjugate Gradient, a sparse, iterative linear solver.
+ * Tested the effect on performance of using Julia, a high level programming language, to implement distributed, sparse linear algebra codes.

 # Honors and Awards

 Tennessee's Top 100 Fellowship, University of Tennessee (August 2019 - Present)